Flagyl 500 mg Suppositories

 Metronidazole should be used with caution in patients with active or chronic severe peripheral and central nervous system disease due to the risk of neurological aggravation.

 Cases of severe hepatotoxicity/acute hepatic failure, including cases with a fatal outcome with very rapid onset after treatment initiation in patients with Cockayne syndrome have been reported with products containing metronidazole for systemic use.
-In this population, metronidazole should therefore be used after careful benefit-risk assessment and only if no alternative treatment is available.
+In this population, metronidazole should not be used unless the benefit is considered to outweigh the risk and if no alternative treatment is available.
 Liver function tests must be performed just prior to the start of therapy, throughout and after end of treatment until liver function is within normal ranges, or until the baseline values are reached.
 If the liver function tests become markedly elevated during treatment, the drug should be discontinued.

-Patients with Cockayne syndrome should be advised to immediately report any symptoms of potential liver injury to their physician and stop taking metronidazole.
+Patients with Cockayne Syndrome should be advised to immediately report any symptoms of potential liver injury to their physician and stop taking metronidazole (see section 4.8).

 Cases of severe bullous skin reactions such as Stevens-Johnson syndrome (SJS), toxic epidermal necrolysis (TEN) or acute generalised exanthematous pustulosis (AGEP) have been reported with metronidazole.
 If symptoms or signs of SJS, TEN or AGEP are present, Flagyl treatment must be immediately discontinued.